Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Evaluated LLMs and Baseline

 We evaluated 12 LLMs across different model families and scales.
-We evaluated GPT models from OpenAI -- \texttt{GPT-3.5-turbo}, \texttt{GPT-4}, \texttt{GPT-4-turbo}, and \texttt{GPT-4o} -- accessed through API requests.\footnote{\url{https://platform.openai.com}} We evaluated the following open-weight models: \texttt{Mistral (7.25B)}, \texttt{Phi-4 (14.7B)}, three \texttt{LLaMA} versions (3.1 with 8B, 3.2 with 3.2B, and 3.3 with 70B parameters), and three \texttt{DeepSeek-R1} models (8B, 14B, and 32B).
-These were run locally using the \texttt{Ollama} framework,\footnote{\url{https://ollama.com}} on a Linux server with four NVIDIA RTX 2080~Ti GPUs (11~GB VRAM each), using parallel querying to maximize throughput.
-For each model, we used its default quantized versions provided by Ollama (Q4\_0 or Q4\_K\_M).
-We do not report results with the Tower LLM \citep{alves2024tower}, although it is fine-tuned specifically for translation, because it was not instructed for CoT prompting, and it obtained low scores in our pilot experiments on the contrastive task.
+We evaluated GPT models from OpenAI -- GPT-3.5-turbo, GPT-4, GPT-4-turbo, and GPT-4o -- accessed through API requests.\footnote{\url{https://platform.openai.com}} We evaluated the following open-weight models: Mistral (7.25B), Phi-4 (14.7B), three versions of Llama (3.1 with 8B, 3.2 with 3.2B, and 3.3 with 70B parameters), and three versions of DeepSeek-R1 (8B, 14B, and 32B); the latter are trained to reason by default, as discussed in Section~\ref{sec:contrastive-task} below.
+We do not report results with the Tower LLM \citep{alves2024tower}, although it is a model that was fine-tuned specifically for translation.
+However, Tower was not instructed for CoT prompting, and we obtained low scores with it in preliminary experiments.

+The LLMs were run locally using the \texttt{Ollama} framework,\footnote{\url{https://ollama.com}} which provides its own versions of the above models.
+For each model, we used the default quantized versions provided by Ollama (Q4\_0 or Q4\_K\_M).
+Experiments were done on a Linux server with four NVIDIA RTX 2080~Ti GPUs with 11~GB VRAM each, using parallel querying to maximize throughput, with up to 16 simultaneous query threads.
+This limit was determined empirically to ensure stable and efficient throughput.

+We include for comparison an encoder-decoder neural MT system, namely the distilled NLLB-200 multilingual model with 600M parameters \citep{nllbteam2022}.
+The model was queried using the Transformers library from Hugging Face.\footnote{\url{https://huggingface.co/facebook/nllb-200-distilled-600M}.} For both tasks (contrastive and translation), we used prefix decoding: the French translation of the first sentence was added as a fixed prefix to the decoder.
+Then, for the contrastive task, we generate the translation of the second sentence, and compare it to each of the two options in the test pair using BERTScore.
+We assume that the most similar one is the model's answer.
+For the translation task, the MT model also uses prefix decoding to generate the translation of the second sentence, which is then evaluated.